deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](charts/charts_10_0.png)

-> 🔼 The chart compares the performance of HART and MAR models in terms of Inception Score and FID, showing that HART achieves better results with fewer training steps and sampling steps.
+> 🔼 The chart compares the performance of HART and MAR in terms of ImageNet Inception Score and FID, showing HART's superior efficiency and convergence with alternating training.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Left: residual tokens in HART are much easier to learn than full tokens in MAR.
 Middle/Right: Despite achieving similar reconstruction FID, single decoder with alternating training enables faster and better generation convergence.